 Located adjacent to one another on Hunter Street in beautiful downtown Peterborough, Ontario, Array Services offers two Community Participation programs: The Communication Opportunities Relationships Education (CORE) program, and the Supported Employment Program (SEP).

-These two programs work collaboratively to provide individuals with community day support options to suit their needs, goals and abilities, while offering the individuals being supported the widest variety of choice possible.
+These two programs work collaboratively to provide individuals with community day support options to suit their needs, goals, and abilities while offering the individuals being supported by the widest variety of choice possible.
 Both programs strive to challenge the status quo and help people supported find meaningful community participation or employment opportunities within the Peterborough area that suit both their interests and dreams.

 Our Supported Employment Program (SEP) offers a host of skills training and development in American Sign Language (ASL) environments.
 We work to provide individuals with supports that are tailored to their specific needs and develop the skills necessary to achieve their goals in the areas of employment, education, and independence.